 In this guide, FPL Matthew talks in depth about his four key principles of FPL Success – Planning, Research, Team Management and Risk Management.

-FPL Matthew is arguably the best FPL manager in the world with three top 500 finishes and a further six top 10k finishes.
+He is arguably the best FPL manager in the world with three top 500 finishes and a further six top 10k finishes.
 Every week Matthew writes his FPL Team Reveal article detailing his team, captain and plans for the coming Gameweek exclusively for Fantasy Football Hub members.

 Principle 1: Planning

 Think like Kasparov (or Carlsen!)

 They say that the top chess players think several moves ahead - its no coincidence that Magnus Carlsen has been doing so well at FPL recently!

 OK, FPL is not chess but I almost always look beyond the current Gameweek when planning transfers and rarely do what would be considered the “optimum” move for that particular week.

 I often think that this leads to me rarely having a massive Gameweek score, because that normally requires getting the potential big scorers that week, at almost any cost, and I’m usually trying to build my team for the longer term.